 In essence, the Disney Dining Plan returning would present solutions to several problems.
 It would also be viewed as a positive development by many guests–another step towards a resumption of normalcy at Walt Disney World.
 (Not to mention bringing back the Free Dining promotion, which would be hugely advantageous for both guests and Disney.)

-We could be totally wrong on this–Disney has erred on the side of caution to a greater degree than we would’ve expected–but that seems like the most opportune time for the Disney Dining Plan to return.
-If it doesn’t happen then, we might actually be waiting until September 27, 2021.
-While these are very unpredictable times, it’s just hard to imagine Walt Disney World essentially writing off the entirety of the next fiscal year.
+Throughout the phased reopening, Walt Disney World has erred on the side of caution to a greater degree than we would’ve expected.
+Given that, plus the anticipated timing of new guidance and all of the logistical hurdles, our best guess (and this is very much a guess) for the Disney Dining Plan’s return is July 5, 2021.
+If it doesn’t happen around then, we might actually be waiting until right before October 1, 2021.
+These are very unpredictable times, and it’s entirely possible that Walt Disney World will essentially write off the entirety of the next fiscal year.
+After all, that’s exactly what they’re doing with the opening of Remy’s Ratatouille Adventure.

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!